mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 > From the previous example we were getting the same strings in both the console.log and the page -If we wanted different outputs, we'll need to set up different sinks:
--In JS we can get that outcome by returning an object with different keys: DOM and Log
+-In JS, we can get that outcome by returning an object with different keys: DOM and Log

 ```Javascript
 /***********  Logic *********************/